 Skeptical?
 I appreciate someone who questions information that their told.
 Well, let’s get into the evidence to support my claim.

-Although we have research dating back decades to support that a high-carb, low-fat, whole-foods, plant based diet can reverse heart disease, I thought that I would bring up a more recent publication.
-In this paper, the researchers put 198 participants with multiple comorbidities like hyperlipidemia, hypertension, and diabetes on such a diet.
+Although we have research dating back decades to support that a high-carb, low-fat, whole-foods, plant based diet can reverse the progression of heart disease, I thought that I would bring up a more recent publication.
+In this paper, the researchers put 198 participants with multiple comorbidities like hyperlipidemia, hypertension, and diabetes on a plant based diet.
 The participants were instructed to consume plentiful amounts of whole grains, legumes, vegetables, and fruits.
 They were also instructed to avoid consuming added oils, meat, dairy, avocado, nuts, excess salt, and sugary foods like fruit juices or refined carbohydrates.
 Exercise was encouraged, but not required of the participants.

 So what happened?